-Central Piedmont Community College is a public, state school in an urban setting in Charlotte, North Carolina.
-Central Piedmont Community College was founded in 1963 and enrolls 19,100 undergrads and no graduate students.
+Central Piedmont Community College is a public, state school in the city of Charlotte, North Carolina.
+Central Piedmont Community College was founded in 1963 and presently has around 19,364 students a year, which includes 19,364 undergrad students.

 Interested in journalism or communications?
 Central Piedmont Community College students can write for the campus newspaperor be a producer for the student-run television channel.